 Note: An earlier version of the information paper contained an error on pages 13 and 24 in the sections about Reliance on another business.
 The incorrect wording was: "entity A has reasonable cause to believe that entity A has conducted customer due diligence to the appropriate standard."
 The correct wording (used in this version) is: "entity A has reasonable cause to believe that entity B has conducted customer due diligence to the appropriate standard."

 The information paper asks several questions.
-We'd like your input on 3 key issues:
+We asked for input on 3 key issues:

 Is the exposure draft of the AML/CFT Amendment Bill clear and does it accurately reflect the initial proposals outlined in this paper?